 Since its inception in 1972, the Institute for the Editing of Historical Documents has trained more than 500 scholars.
 These include some 70 individuals who have headed documentary editing projects and uncounted others who have made careers as full-time documentary editors.
 Graduates also include college and university faculty, graduate students, archivists, librarians, government historians, public historians, and independent scholars.

-The Institute for the Editing of Historical Documents is administered by the Association for Documentary Editing under a grant from the National Historical Publications and Records Commission (NHPRC), an affiliate of the National Archives.
+The Institute for the Editing of Historical Documents is administered by the Association for Documentary Editing under a grant from the National Historical Publications and Records Commission (NHPRC), an affiliate of the National Archives and Records Administration (NARA).